BrownDogGadgets/3D-Printed-Parts/Distance-Sensor-Holder/README.md

 This is a LEGO compatible file that holds a [Distance Sensor](https://www.browndoggadgets.com/products/distance-sensor) for mounting onto a LEGO baseplate or bricks.

-The Distance Sensor slides into the holder and is held in place by friction.
-If the fit is a bit too tight you can file or sand the inside holding arms of the print.
+The Distance Sensor slides into the holder and is held in place by gravity.

 This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.